-Basic shRNAs are modeled on precursor microRNA (pre-miRNA), and are cloned into viral vectors where they are transcribed under the control of RNA Polymerase III (Pol III) promoters. shRNAs are produced as single-stranded molecules of 50–70 nucleotides in length, and form stem–loop structures consisting of a 19-29 base-pair region of double stranded RNA (the stem) bridged by a region of single stranded RNA (the loop) and a short 3’ overhang.
+Basic shRNAs are modeled on precursor microRNA (pre-miRNA), and are cloned into viral vectors where they are transcribed under the control of RNA Polymerase III (Pol III) promoters. shRNAs are produced as single-strand molecules of 50–70 nucleotides in length, and form stem–loop structures consisting of a 19-29 base-pair region of double-strand RNA (the stem) bridged by a region of single-strand RNA (the loop) and a short 3’ overhang.
 Once transcribed, shRNAs exit the nucleus, are cleaved at the loop by the nuclease Dicer in the cytoplasm, and enter the RISC to direct cleavage and subsequent degradation of complementary mRNA.

 microRNA adapted shRNA

 A microRNA-adapted shRNA consists of a shRNA stem structure with microRNA-like mismatches surrounded by the loop and flanking sequence of an endogenous microRNA. microRNA-adapted shRNAs are transcribed from RNA Polymerase ll (Pol ll) promoters, cleaved by the endogenous RNase III Drosha enzyme in the nucleus, and then exported to the cytoplasm where they are processed by Dicer and loaded into the RISC complex.
 Studies have suggested that the use of a microRNA scaffold, which is processed by both Drosha and Dicer, may promote more efficient processing and reduce toxicity for in vivo RNAi.